villano-lab/nrCascadeSim/README.md

 The ordering of values in the arrays are consistent; that is, the nth entry of `n` corresponds to the nth entry of `cid`, the nth entry of `Elev`, and so on.
 The length of each main array should be equal to the number of simulations; that is, if running 10000 events, `n` and `cid` will have lengths of 10000 and the jagged arrays will have first dimensions of length 10000.

+# For Contributors

+When submitting a pull request, please set the target at `develop`.
+This allows us to assign version numbers appropriately.
+Thanks for contributing!